spooki2/sponge-ai/README.md

 # How to use
 create an empty game object and add the AIThing script to it.

-insert the keys and stuff in the script's corresponding input boxes.
+insert the keys and stuff in the script's corresponding input bxoes.

 If you want the camera to follow the characters as they talk create a Cinemachine camera and call the characters gameobject's the same as they're called in the Generate method in AIThing.cs